frejur/stroustrup-ppp-drills/Chapter 4/ch04_review.md

 When you want to test the equality of a variable or expression against a list of many values.

 ### What are some common problems with switch-statements?
-Limited use: the conditions must be constant expressions.
+Limited use: the conditions must be constant expressions.\
 Gotcha: Forgetting to add 'break' after each case block.

 ### Anatomy and order of operations of a for loop header.
-for (A;B;C)
+for (A;B;C)\
-A. Expression run once at the beginning, usually intializing an iterator variable.
+A. Expression run once at the beginning, usually intializing an iterator variable.\
-B. Expression run at the start of each iteration, if it evaluates to false the loop is ended.
+B. Expression run at the start of each iteration, if it evaluates to false the loop is ended.\
 C. Expression run at the end of each iteration, usually incrementing a an iterator variable.

 ### When should a for loop be used instead of a while loop and vice-versa?
 For loops provide a concise way to initialize, check and increment on one header line.
 This workflow also goes a long way to avoid infinite loops.
-However, while loops are necessary when you can't determine a finite number of iterations beforehand.
+However, while loops is the natural choice when you can't determine a finite number of iterations beforehand.

 ### How do you print the numeric value of a char?
 ```c++